learn-co-curriculum/phase-3-nested-arrays-iteration/README.md

 ## Mapping Nested Arrays

-We displayed nested content, now lets try to collect it.
+We displayed nested content, now let's try to collect it.
 Given the same array of
 arrays:

 ```rb